spapastamkou/unilux-courses/modules/web-archives.md

 Musiani, Francesca, Camille Paloque-Bergès, Valérie Schafer, et Benjamin G. Thierry. *Qu’est-ce qu’une archive du web ?*.
 Marseille: OpenEdition Press, 2019.
 DOI: [https://doi.org/10.4000/books.oep.8713](https://doi.org/10.4000/books.oep.8713).

 Internet Archive.
 "How to use the Internet Archive".
 YouTube Video.
 22:50 minutes. [https://youtu.be/dCBy9z3f9Mw](https://youtu.be/dCBy9z3f9Mw)

+> IMPORTANT!
+For this session, your Markdonw/GitHub assignment will be a short report on your group's work.
+You can write the group's report in a collaborative way (based on the presentation your group made) and deliver the same text for all the group members.